endevver/mt-plugin-bob/README.md

 # Configuration

-Bob the Rebuilder is configured at the System level (Tools > Rebuilder in MT5;
-Manage > Rebuilder in MT4).
-"Jobs" are used to rebuild a blog or part of a blog on a schedule, and can be enabled or disabled as needed.
+Bob the Rebuilder is configured at the System level (Tools > Rebuilder).
+"Jobs" are used to rebuild a website/blog or part of a website/blog on a schedule, and can be enabled or disabled as needed.

-"Create a rebuilder job" to get started: specify a blog, what you want to republish, its frequency, and save it.
+"Create a rebuilder job" to get started: specify a website or blog, what you want to republish, its frequency, and save it.
 Done!

 It's important to be aware of the load you may be placing on the server -- many jobs each republishing an entire blog every few minutes is goint to take a lot